 Metabolic Syndrome clinical trials at UCSF

-Metabolic syndrome is a group of conditions that increase the risk of heart disease, stroke, and diabetes.
-UCSF is studying how reducing ultra-processed foods affects mood in people with depression.
-Another UCSF study uses FaceTime to offer nutrition advice to those with spinal cord injuries.
+Metabolic syndrome is a group of conditions that can increase the risk of heart disease and diabetes.
+UCSF is studying how reducing processed food might affect depression and overall health.
+Another trial gives nutrition advice through FaceTime to people with spinal cord injuries who are overweight.

 Diet and Depression